Tell it to the Marines: Alternative meaning

 In America, the phrase, while still retaining its original use and meaning, also acquired a second meaning: if there's a wrong to be avenged, tell the Marines, because they will do something about it.

 In 1917 in the United States, a recruitment poster shows a variation of the phrase and an enraged civilian who wants to enlist.
 This sense of the phrase has appeared in many American books, films, and other media.
 The 1926 film Tell It to the Marines shows the American media using the phrase in the context of the Marines as tough fighters rather than as gullible naifs.

 Franklin Delano Roosevelt used the phrase during one of his wartime fireside chats.
 On February 23, 1942, referring to Axis propaganda doubting the American will to fight.
 "Ever since this nation became the arsenal of democracy – ever since enactment of Lend-Lease – there has been one persistent theme through all Axis propaganda.
 This theme has been that Americans are admittedly rich, (and) that Americans have considerable industrial power – but that Americans are soft and decadent, that they cannot and will not unite and work and fight.
 From Berlin, Rome and Tokyo we have been described as a nation of weaklings – 'playboys' – who would hire British soldiers, or Russian soldiers, or Chinese soldiers to do our fighting for us.
 Let them repeat that now!
 Let them tell that to General MacArthur and his men.
 Let them tell that to the sailors who today are hitting hard in the far waters of the Pacific.
 Let them tell that to the boys in the Flying Fortresses.
 Let them tell that to the Marines!"

 The phrase was the title of a 1952 series of war comics from Toby Press and a 1960 album of Marine songs by Oscar Brand.
+"Tell it to the Marine" was used as an advertising slogan by Marine Midland Bank in the 1970s.

 Sheet music cover of 1918 Al Jolson song mimics Flagg's poster.

 American World War II propaganda poster shows the Marines as avengers.

 World War II propaganda poster of the "loose lips sink ships" variety implies trustworthiness.